Journeyman: Modern era

-In modern apprenticeship systems, a journeyman has a trades certificate to show the required completion of an apprenticeship.
-In many countries, it is the highest formal rank, as that of master has been eliminated, and they may perform all tasks of the trade in the area certified as well as supervise apprentices and become self-employed.

-The modern apprenticeship system aims to build skills by on-the-job training.
-An apprentice is able to earn a living while learning new skills.
-The working environment is closely linked to the employer giving the individual company the opportunity to shape the apprentice, within the guidelines, to suit particular requirements.
-Quite often, a strong working relationship is built between employee and employer.

-In Germany, however, master craftsmen, after they complete their apprenticeships, are required to take part-time courses that last three to four years or full-time courses that last one year.
+In modern voctional training systems, "journeyman" is primarily a distinction in certain skilled building trades which requires the completion of a supervised apprenticeship under a master of that craft or trade.
+After fulfilling additional requirements (which vary widely), a journeyman may go on to become a master of their craft.

 United States

-In the United States, employment in some building trades, such as an electrician, carpenter, plumber, machinist, and HVAC contractor, usually requires holding state or local (city or county) license as a journeyman or master.
-The license certifies that the craftsman has met the requirements of time in the field (usually a minimum of 8,000 hours) and time in an approved classroom setting (usually 700 hours).
-A journeyman has the responsibility of supervising workers of lesser experience and training them and has the qualifications (knowledge and skills) to work unsupervised himself.
-A journeyman is commonly expected to have a wide range of experience, covering most fields of their trade.
-For example, a non-journeyman worker of some 20 or 30 years' experience may have most or all of their experience in only residential, commercial, or industrial applications.
-A journeyman, however, has a broad field of experience in residential, commercial, and industrial applications.
+In the United States, apprenticeship programs and occupational certifications are regulated at the state and local (city or county) level.
+Hence the requirements for certification as a journeyman vary greatly depending on the trade and jurisdiction.
+In general, the term applies to one who has completed an apprenticeship program and earned the requisite certification, which may require the completion of a certain number of supervised field hours under a master of the trade and a certification exam.
+Journeymen steel workers, electrical workers, pipefitters, and iron workers, (to name a few) are represented by trade-specific labor unions.

 Australia

-In Australia, a journeyman registration allows the permit holder to work under the general direction of an advanced tradesman.
+In Australia, a journeyman registration permits the holder to work under the general direction of an advanced tradesman.
 A journeyman may oversee the work of apprentices and trades assistants but may not contract for work using that particular registration.
-A journeyman level qualification is obtained by completing a formal apprenticeship.
-An apprenticeship is learning a skilled trade under the supervision of an advanced tradesperson.
-An apprentice is a trainee who is becoming formally trained and qualified in a particular type of trade.
-The duration of an apprenticeship is usually three to four years, depending on the individual trade.
-On completion of the training the apprentice will receive a nationally recognised qualification, a trade certificate.
+A journeyman-level qualification is obtained by completing a formal apprenticeship.
+An apprenticeship entails learning a skilled trade under the supervision of an advanced tradesperson.
+An apprentice is a trainee who is being formally trained and qualified in a particular trade.
+The duration of an apprenticeship is usually three to four years, depending on the trade.
+On completion of the training, the apprentice will receive a nationally recognised qualification, a trade certificate.
 Practical on-the-job learning makes up the majority of an apprenticeship, but it also incorporates some classroom learning.
-Apprenticeships offer real-life experience in the workplace, a regular income and new skills.
-Examples of licensed trades are plumbers and gas-fitters, electricians, air-conditioning and refrigeration mechanics and carpenters and joiners.
+As of 2016, apprenticeships offered real-life experience in the workplace, a regular income and new skills.
+Examples of licensed trades are plumbers and gasfitters, electricians, air-conditioning and refrigeration mechanics, and carpenters and joiners.